MarkSA81/DM/README.md

 Partners

 Thank you both for your patience, effort and collaboration to make this game come alive.
-Both of you were so professional and supportive.
-People know about this game because of you.
+Both of you were incredibly professional and supportive and this game wouldn't be as good of a player experience without you two.

 * Distribution |	PokeHarbor
 * YouTube |	Kouteshi